Life does not begin with a clear sense of direction.

 Those strategies made sense in the environment where they formed.

-They helped create a kind of safety when safety was not consistent.
+They created a kind of safety when safety was not consistent.

 The question is no longer: